DSSGxUK/s22_buckinghamshire/README.md

 ## Using your own data

 If you are a council with your own data, these datasets will need to be saved in the `data/raw` directory as csv files in the correct formats with the correct column names.

+@to be done?
 We have examples of what this should look like here...

 Within the `data/raw` directory are 4 folders that correspond to the different datasets listed above under *Assumptions*:
 - `attendance_original_csv`